1. Home

 Assessing evidence against the framework

 Tutors can assess the evidence by choosing a relevant ‘status’ in the Assessment drop-down menu and clicking Save (providing they have the ‘Staff’ role in Mahara).
-The assessment status displays in the Smart Evidence mapping on the first page of the portfolio.
+The assessment status displays in the Smart Evidence framework on the first page of the portfolio.

 Along with Smart Evidence Framework, you can also use submission to Moodle for formal assessment.

-Submission to Moodle
+Submission to a Moodle Assignment

 Create a Moodle Assignment

-• Navigate to your Moodle course.
+• Navigate to your Moodle space.

 • Keep the maximum grade at 100 if you intend to transfer the final grade to SAMIS from Moodle.